Slavus54/sich.io/README.md

 Client side code will be published in repo "sich.io-client" in 2.0 version.

-You can download server and run it
+You can try Foundations API - https://sich-io.onrender.com

+Also, server side open for downloading, run in with a command:

 ~~~
 npm run start
 ~~~

+Demo:
 Version 1.1 - https://655a15470306dc3c2e94a944--sichwebapp.netlify.app